 HDI technology is recommended when space is limited, component density is high, or signal integrity requirements exceed the capabilities of standard PCBs.

-Industries such as consumer electronics, automotive, aerospace, defense, medical devices, and telecommunications rely heavily on HDI PCBs for compact, high-performance designs.
+Industries such as consumer electronics, automotive, aerospace, defense, medical devices, and telecommunications rely heavily on high-density interconnect PCB for compact, high-performance designs.